instana/robot-shop/README.md

     $ cd instana-helm-chart
     $ helm install --name instana-agent --namespace instana-agent .

+If you are having difficulties get helm running with your K8s install it is most likely due to RBAC, most K8s now have RBAC enabled by default.
+Therefore helm requires a [service account](https://github.com/helm/helm/blob/master/docs/rbac.md) to have permission to do stuff.

 ## Acessing the Store
 If you are running the store locally via *docker-compose up* then, the store front is available on localhost port 8080 [http://localhost:8080](http://localhost:8080/)